nayakwadi/SimpleDeployToAKS/README.md

 # SimpleDeployToAKS

 ## What is this project?
- This is a startedr kind of project to get a hands-on practice for Containarizing and Delpoying  simple ASP.Net core web app (weather forecast) into Azure Kubernetes Cluster
+ This is a starter kind of project to get a hands-on practice for Containarizing and Delpoying  simple ASP.Net core web app (weather forecast) into Azure Kubernetes Cluster

 ## Disclaimer: The Azure resources used in this project may incur costs.
 Please review the potential charges carefully and ensure that you delete the resources after practice to avoid unnecessary expenses.